NebraZKP/upa/examples/demo-app/core/README.md

 > Note: this command must be run in each shell, and can be run from any directory

-Copy the `upa.instance` file for the UPA instance you wish to use into the current directory.
+Copy the `upa.instance.json` file for the UPA instance you wish to use into the current directory.

 Deploy the demo-app contract